Find schools that offer these popular programs

-Do I Want to Be a Landscape Engineer?
+Should I Become a Landscape Engineer?

 Landscape engineers, more often called landscape architects or landscape designers, use science, math, and nature to create accommodating outdoor scenery and living areas.
 Residential, commercial, and government industries each have a need for landscape engineers.
 These professionals are experts in planning and creating land areas for parks, commercial properties, industrial parks, residential areas, highways, and airports.

 Landscape architects typically work full-time splitting there day between an office and working in the field.
 These professionals typically work long hours, but the pay is higher than the average, according to the U.S. Bureau of Labor Statistics.
 However, it should be taken into consideration that these professionals generally need 4-5 years of schooling before they can get started in the field.
-Job opportunities for landscape engineers are expected to grow 16% from 2010 to 2020.

 |Degree Level||Bachelor's degrees are standard; master's degrees may be preferred|